• Skip to primary navigation

 Get it Here

-Ginger essential oil works as an antiseptic, anti-inflammatory, laxative, tonic and stimulant.
+Ginger oil works as an antiseptic, anti-inflammatory, laxative, tonic and stimulant.

-• Diffuse one to two drops in your favorite aromatherapy diffuser and inhale
+• Diffuse one to two drops in your favorite essential oil diffuser and inhale.

 • Add two to three drops to a warm bath.

 Ginger essential oil is one of your best oils to add to your natural medicine cabinet.
-It is your number one fun booster when nausea threatens your day.
+It would be my number one choice when nausea threatens your day.

 Peppermint